rahulkumarpahwa/dsa-with-c-lang/readme.md

 1. stack creation with arrays and isEmpty and isFull method implementation of constraints.
 2. stack methods such as pop, push and others.
+3. stack methods such as peek with array.

 ## Topics to be covered:

 B. Stack.

-1. stack methods such as peek with array.
-2. other operations with stack on array.
+1. other operations with stack on array such as stacktop and stackbottom.
-3. stack with linked list.
+2. stack with linked list.
-4. operations on stack with linkedlist such peek and stackTop.
+3. operations on stack with linkedlist such peek and stackTop.
-5. Parenthesis Matching Problem.
+4. Parenthesis Matching Problem.